Standards of Practice

 • any therapist, social worker or psychologist involved with the vulnerable person.

-• ensure that any Guardians have signed consents;
+• ensure that any Guardians or support persons have signed consents;

 • meet with the vulnerable person more than one time;